Feacur/obsolete__UnityEngineStudy_5_2017_2018/Assets/Demo/Destiny/README.md

 # Summary
 Study on Unity engine.
 Replicating platforming controls.

 # How to work with this stuff
-### Just run
+Use scene "Scenes/Main scene.unity"

 # Current state
-* Naive code
+Naive destiny controls of Hunter, Warlock, and Titan classes

 # To do
-* Destiny controls of Hunter, Warlock, and Titan classes